-There are necessary steps that a manufacturer must follow and guidelines set by the government that are meant to ensure your safety.
-When a company bypasses these guidelines or realizes they've made a product that isn't safe but sell it anyway, they can be found liable for any suffering, injuries, or illness that you or a family member have experienced.
-Contact our Gadsden injury attorneys at The Shelnutt Law Firm today for help with your lawsuit by calling 256-547-4988.
+There are necessary steps that a manufacturer must follow and guidelines set by the government that is meant to ensure your safety.
+When a company bypasses these guidelines or realizes they’ve made a product that isn’t safe but sells it anyway, they can be found liable for any suffering, injuries, or illness that you or a family member have experienced.
+Contact our injury attorneys at Shelnutt & Varner today for help with your lawsuit by calling 256-547-4988.

 What Are Defective Products?

 A defective product is anything that was accidentally or purposefully manufactured and marketed without following the required guidelines set forth by the government.
-At The Shelnutt Law Firm, our Gadsden attorneys will help you and your family members determine if you've not been protected from any of the following:
+At Shelnutt & Varner, our attorneys will help you and your family members determine if you’ve not been protected from any of the following:

 - GM recall